Are you struggling to write good, Band 6-level textual analysis for your HSC prescribed texts?

 Think about what the composer’s purpose is, how these techniques and examples achieve this purpose, and most importantly, how readers or viewers respond to the text.

-Let’s take a look at an analysis of Macbeth as an example.
-Rather than a simple statement like this:
+Let’s take a look at an analysis of Macbeth as an example, rather than a simple statement like this:

-Textual Analysis Examples
+HSC Textual Analysis Examples

 We’ve walked you through a step-by-step guide to analysing English texts, including understanding the plot, identifying themes, and choosing examples and techniques.
 Apply these to your English texts and you’ll be acing your analysis in no time!